Party On--An Interview with Julia Mancuso

 None of her results, or notoriety from wearing a costume jewel tiara rather than helmet in slalom races, would compare to her stunning upset and win at the Torino Olympics this year.
 There she earned gold with an incredible .67-second margin over her nearest competitor

 During the "Welcome Home" ceremony in April, Mancuso received a lifetime pass from Ski Corp President Nancy Cushing plus gifts from resort village businesses.
-Squaw Valley renamed an upper portion of terrain accessed from its lower mountain Exhibition lift, "Julia's Gold."
+Palisades Tahoe renamed an upper portion of terrain accessed from its lower mountain Exhibition lift, "Julia's Gold."